NCAA Division II women's outdoor track and field championships

-The NCAA Division II Women's Outdoor Track and Field Championships are the annual collegiate track and field competitions for women athletes representing Division II institutions organised by the National Collegiate Athletic Association.
+The NCAA Division II women's Outdoor track and field championships are contested at an annual track meet hosted by the National Collegiate Athletic Association to determine the individual and team national champions of women's collegiate track and field among its Division II member institutions in the United States and Canada.
+It has been held every year since 1982.

 Athletes' performances in individual championships earn points for their institutions and the team with the most points receives the NCAA team title in track and field.

-A separate NCAA Division II men's competition is also held.
-These two events are separate from the NCAA Division II Women's Indoor Track and Field Championships and NCAA Division II Men's Indoor Track and Field Championships held during the winter.
+The championships are held concurrently with the men's Division II outdoor championships but are separate from the NCAA Division II Women's Indoor Track and Field Championships held during the winter.

-The first edition of the championship was held in 1982.

-The current team champions are West Texas A&M, and the most successful team, with ten titles, were the Abilene Christian Wildcats.
+The most successful team have been Abilene Christian, with 10 titles.

+The reigning team national champions are Grand Valley State, who won their third national title in 2025.